-The Oracles experimental rig^{21} is used to test the ability of the level-set/mixture fraction/flamelet formulation to capture the effects of variable equivalence ratios on the flow and combustion characteristics.
+The Oracles experimental rig^{21} (Figure 11) is used to test the ability of the level-set/mixture fraction/flamelet formulation to capture the effects of variable equivalence ratios on the flow and combustion characteristics.
 This experimental configuration has been specifically developed to provide accurate test data for variations in the combustible mixture composition.
-The setup consists of two fully developed turbulent channel flows that are emerging just before a sudden expansion.
+The setup consists of two fully-developed turbulent channel flows that are emerging just before a sudden expansion.
 The flame is stabilized by the recirculation regions that occur behind each backward facing step.
-Fig. 3 shows the six-block, two-dimensional computational grid used to perform non-reacting and reacting simulations for this configuration.
+Figure 1 shows the six-block, two-dimensional computational grid used to perform non-reacting and reacting simulations for this configuration.
 The computational domain spans 7H upstream of the channel expansion into the combustion chamber.
 The length of the combustion chamber was set to 20H.
 This size ensures that the average flame surface is entirely contained in the computational domain.
 The Reynolds number in the numerical simulation is set to match the experimental conditions, Re=25,000.

-Fig. 3 Computational grid used for the LES of lean dump combustor.
+Figure 11 Computational grid used for the LES of lean dump combustor.
 The "dot" shows the origin of the physical coordinate system.

 This configuration was also used by Duchamp de Lageneste and Pitsch6 to test the level-set model in their LES procedure for partially-premixed combustion in a low-Mach number flow.
-Our objective here is to test the ability of a level-set/mixture fraction flamelet approach, coupled with a high-order, fully compressible flow solver, to capture the variable Φ effects on the turbulence chemistry interactions.
-Moreover, our approach also includes the effect of heat release due to premixed flame conditions in the vicinity of the triple point (where G=0 and Z= Z{st} , see Section II.B and Fig. 1)
+Our objective is to test the ability of a level-set/mixture fraction flamelet approach, coupled with a high-order, fully compressible flow solver, to capture the variable Φ effects on the turbulence chemistry interactions.
+Moreover, our approach also includes the effect of heat release due to premixed flame conditions in the vicinity of the triple point (where G=0 and Z=Z{st}, see Section II.B and Figure 1).

-The results in Fig. 4 are for a reacting simulation with stoichiometric ratios of 0.65 and 0.85 for the lower and upper channels, respectively.
+The results in Figure 12 are for a reacting simulation with stoichiometric ratios of 0.65 and 0.85 for the lower and upper channels, respectively.
 For these values of the stoichiometric ratio, the laminar flame velocities, normalized by the bulk flow average velocity, are 0.005 and 0.022, respectively.
-Since the turbulent flame velocity is proportional to the laminar value for similar turbulence intensities, this results in larger values for the flame propagation speed on the upper side of the combustion chamber compared to the lower side.
-The average flame location in Fig. 4 is slanted towards the lower side and is in qualitative agreement with the results of Duchamp de Lageneste and Pitsch.6 The tip of the flame in the current simulations is located further downstream compared to the present study.
+Since the turbulent flame velocity is proportional to the laminar value for similar turbulence intensities, there are larger values for the flame propagation speed on the upper side of the combustion chamber compared to the lower side.
+The average flame location in Figure 12 is slanted towards the lower side and is in qualitative agreement with the results of Duchamp de Lageneste and Pitsch.6 The tip of the flame in the current simulations is located further downstream compared to the results of Duchamp de Lageneste and Pitsch.6 This is due to a lower stoichiometric ratio that was used in the present study.

-Fig. 4 Snapshots of normalized time-averaged fields for the lean dump combustor: (a) temperature, (b) streamwise velocity component.
+Figure 12 Snapshots of normalized time-averaged fields for the lean dump combustor: (a) temperature, (b) streamwise velocity component.
 The results correspond to a reacting simulation with variable equivalence ratio values: 0.65 for the lower inlet channel and 0.85 for the upper inlet channel.

 The mixture on the upper inlet channel corresponds to a fuel-to-oxidizer ratio that is closer to the stoichiometric value compared to the lower channel.
-This result in larger heat release rates and higher temperatures, in Fig. 4(a), for the upper side of the combustion chamber compared to the lower side.
-Since the flow is confined, the volumetric expansion leads to larger streamwise velocities in the upper side compared to the lower side.
+This results in larger heat release rates and higher temperatures, in Figure 12(a), for the upper side of the combustion chamber compared to the lower side.
+Since the flow is confined, the volumetric expansion leads to larger streamwise velocities on the upper side compared to the lower side.